Synchronize Model Components by Broadcasting Events

 [x < 1]or

 Represent a change of data value, for example,

-Mixing input events that use edge triggers and function calls results in an error during parsing and simulation.
+Mixing input events that use edge triggers and function calls results in a compile-time error.